11 Google Analytics 4 (GA4) Metrics To Track

 If you’re worried about adding another platform to your plate, don’t be.
 Using all-in-one client reporting software helps you track everything you need to get your agency proficient in GA4.

-Without context, your data won’t give you actionable insights into how your client campaigns are performing.
+Without context, the KPIs and metrics alone won’t give you actionable insights into how your client campaigns are performing.
 Give meaning to your campaigns by presenting Google Analytics data alongside your clients’ other marketing metrics like social media analytics, email marketing, and more.

 Choose from over 10 pre-built report templates, including the Marketing Report Template, Google Analytics report template, Digital Marketing Report template, Facebook Ads Report template, and more!